DragosRotaru/Game-of-life-in-C/README.md

 <h2>Development goals:</h2>

 <ol>
-√ <li>Learn the C language by implementing a standard CLI version of the game</li>
+  <li>√ Learn the C language by implementing a standard CLI version of the game</li>
   <li>Learn SDL and basic graphics</li>
   <li>expand the game with customizeable discrete rules and continuous mode</li>
   <li>port to android</li>